umtakcn/EndtoEndDevOps/README.md

 ```shell
 SHOW TABLES;
 ```
 Then use INSERT commands from data.sql file in repository.
-You should INSERT those contentsone by one.
+You should INSERT those contents one by one.
 ### How does it look like?

 Our Jenkins pipeline should look like this after we trigger Build;